-We stand with all members of our community in solidarity with support and love.
+All members of our community unite in solidarity with support and love.

 FH values and celebrates the diversity and inclusion that enriches our society through the customs, traditions, languages, and perspectives of people of different cultures, religions, races, genders, sexual orientations, ages, abilities, ethnicities, and socioeconomic groups.